 First Point Of Call: Always adhere to the first point when traveling to the Schengen Area.

 The first point of call or entry is the issuing country.
-Visitors to travel to several counties must first enter the country that issued the visa before traveling to any other country.
+One should apply a visa according to their main destination (the one they plan to spend most time in) but they can enter Schengen in any other country as well.
 For instance, if your visa was issued by France, but you plan to travel to Germany, Italy, Luxembourg, and Latvia, you must visit France before traveling to other countries.
 Once your visa is stamped in France or any other country which is your first port of call, you can then travel to other destinations.

 Don’t Overstay: Don’t overstay beyond the 90 days or 180-day expiry, as that will be an immigration offense with severe consequences.
 You can stay in one or more countries for a combined 90 days, not 90 days in each country.